Search

-A decade ago, I became obsessed with the shawl collar cardigan after seeing 007 wear one in Quantum of Solace (and to a lesser degree, in Casino Royale).
+Years ago, I became obsessed with the shawl collar cardigan after seeing 007 wear one in Quantum of Solace (and to a lesser degree, in Casino Royale).
 The crisp white shirt, black shawl cardigan over plain white tee with stone chinos and those killer aviators—all Tom Ford—struck a chord deep within me.
-I even wrote about it in my formative blogging years before beginning this site for a now-defunct site an acquaintance from Minnesota started called TRNDS (he’s since moved on to become a photographer for Vogue).
+I even wrote about it in my formative blogging years before beginning this site.

 Shawl cardigans aren’t terribly difficult to find, and they weren’t at the time either, but I searched in vain for one that was a close-enough simulacrum of the Tom Ford one Craig wears above.